Control car: Switzerland

+With the renewal of its rolling stock, all these driving trailers have disappeared.

-Südostbahn had a fleet of ABt for their BDe 4/4 but they will soon be fully replaced by FLIRTs.
-NPZ ABt exist for the two types of RBDe 566 SOB owns (566 071-076 ex BT and 566 077-080 ex SOB of the SBB-type).
-Nine BDt are used for the Voralpen-Express with Re 456, Re 446 or SBB-CFF-FFS Re 420.
+Südostbahn had a fleet of ABt for their BDe 4/4 but had been fully replaced by FLIRTs.
+NPZ ABt existed for the two types of RBDe 566 SOB owns (566 071-076 ex BT and 566 077-080 ex SOB of the SBB-type).
+Nine BDt were used for the Voralpen-Express with Re 456, Re 446 or SBB-CFF-FFS Re 420.

-The narrow gauge Zentralbahn ABt can control HGe 101 (ex SBB), De 110, BDeh 140 (ex LSE) and the new "SPATZ" ABe 130.
+The narrow gauge Zentralbahn ABt could at some point control HGe 101 (ex SBB), De 110, BDeh 140 (ex LSE) and the "SPATZ" ABe 130.
+Meanwhile the remaining ABt are specialized for one type of motive power.

-The Rhaetian Railway (RhB) has, besides the ABDt that work with Be 4/4 511-516, a group of driving trailers that can be used with their Ge 4/4 I, II and III locomotives.
-Three of them are specially fitted for Vereina car shuttle trains.
+The Rhaetian Railway (RhB) had, besides the ABDt that worked with Be 4/4 511-516, a group of driving trailers that could be used with their Ge 4/4 I, II and III locomotives.
+Some of them are specially fitted for Vereina car shuttle trains with Ge 4/4 III.
+The latest At, matching the Alvra train sets, can work with Ge 4/4 III, Ge 4/4 II and Allegras.
+The similar Bt only go with Allegras and Ge 4/4 II, often on the Arosa line.

 The Matterhorn-Gotthard-Bahn (MGB) has numerous driving trailers for almost all types of motive power.
 They work regional trains and car shuttle trains through the Furka Base Tunnel.